The Graduate study programme Sociology requires a first university degree, e.g. Bachelor of Sociology.

 All students are required to pay tuition fees for their second degree studies.
 More detailed information can be found here.

 An application is possible during the following period: 9.5. - 15.7. (winter semester) and 29.11. - 15.1. (summer semester).
 There may be other deadlines if you are applying for admission to a higher semester (for instance, if you are changing subjects or universities).
 For more information please consult the university website.

 - documentation of your academic degree including details on course work and performance.
 If you have not received your degree certificate by the end of the application deadline, please attach documentation of all your examination results so far

 - curriculum vitae

-- if applicable, current certificate of enrolment or proof of deregistration (Exmatrikulationsbescheinigung), (if you have studied at a German university, please indicate your 'Fachsemester’ and ‘Hochschulsemester’)
+- current certificate of enrolment or proof of deregistration (Exmatrikulationsbescheinigung), (if you have studied at a German university, please indicate your 'Fachsemester’ and ‘Hochschulsemester’)

 Important note: Please note the information provided under the tab "Admission requirements".